 With a strong immune system, you can expect to have greater control over the herpes virus and any symptoms that go with it.
 This can mean fewer sores, longer spaces in between each episode and less severe symptoms when they happen.

-3 Steps to Be in Control of HSV
+3 Steps to help your Immune System Be in Control of Herpes

 1. Eat a healthy, balanced diet for a strong immune system